 Quality of Service (QoS) is a measurement of the degree to which these needs of the cyclist are met.
-In order to attract risk-averse cyclists, Quality of Service should increase as cycle routes approach main destinations.
+Higher Quality of Service is required to attract risk-averse cyclists; in any case, Quality of Service should improve as cycle routes approach main destinations.
+(Quality of Service is explained in the NCM- see Section 1.4.)

 The National Cycle Manual provides guidance on the criteria that input into the QoS assessment.
 This study involved one of the first major applications of the QoS evaluation process since the Manual was published.
-The methodology was adapted slightly with the agreement of the NTA so as to enable practical application on a large scale basis, with the following criteria utilised:
+The methodology was adapted slightly with the agreement of the NTA in order to enable practical application on a large scale basis, with the following criteria utilised: